 An LCFS credit is an environmental commodity and represents a reduction in greenhouse gas (GHG) emissions.
 Each credit has value to regulated entities that generate deficits in the program.

 How does a company generate a deficit?

-Deficits are generated by high carbon fuels, mainly by refiners that produce gasoline and diesel.
+Deficits are generated by high carbon fuels, mainly by gasoline and diesel refiners.
 In other words, refiners producing a high carbon fuel, typically used in what would be considered an on-road application, are penalized and must offset that penalty by purchasing credits.

 What kind of forklifts can generate credits?

 Forklifts and forklift fleets that use electricity can generate credits.
-Refiners, or other regulated entities, buy these credits to offset deficits generated in the program.
+Refiners, or other regulated entities, buy these credits to offset deficits caused in the program.

 How much does the program pay?

 Beyond Energy will pay customers at least $500 per charging asset per year ($125 per quarter).
-The average warehousing facility can generate tens of thousands of dollars of revenue from LCFS credits annually.
+The average warehousing facility can generate tens of thousands of dollars from LCFS credits annually.

 What is the advantage of using Beyond Energy?

 As an aggregator in the LCFS market, Beyond Energy acts as a shield to protect you from the regulator.
 They assume all regulatory and compliance risks as part of their agreement.